IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 **SqlTableDependency** is a high-level C# component used to audit, monitor and receive notifications on SQL Server's record table changes.

 For any record table change, as insert, update or delete operation, a notification **containing values for the record changed** is is delivered to SqlTableDependency.
-This notification contains the update values from the database table.
+This notification contains the insert, update or delete values from the database table.

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/Workflow-min.png" />

-This **table record tracking change** system has the advantage to avoid a database select to retrieve updated table record, because the updated table values record is delivered by notification.
+This **table record tracking change** system has the advantage to avoid a select to retrieve updated table record, because the updated table values record is delivered by notification.

 ## Track record table changes
-If we want **get alert about record table changes** without paying attention to the underlying SQL Server infrastructure then SqlTableDependency's record table change notifications will do that for us.
-Using notifications, an application can **detect table record changes** saving us from having to continuously re-query the database to get new values: for any record change, SqlTableDependency's event handler will get a notification containing modified table record values as well as the INSERT, UPDATE, DELETE operation type executed on our table.
+If we want **get alert on record table change** without paying attention to the underlying SQL Server infrastructure then SqlTableDependency's record table change notifications will do that for us.
+Using notifications, an application can **detect table record change** saving us from having to continuously re-query the database to get new values: for any record table change, SqlTableDependency's event handler get a notification containing modified table record values as well as the INSERT, UPDATE, DELETE operation type executed on database table.

-As example, let's assume we are interested to receive record changes for the following database table:
+As example, let's assume we are interested to receive record table changes for the following database table:

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/rsz_table.jpg" />